 Universities don’t usually think of their students as customers—and with good reason.
 Just the classroom experience alone involves complex human interactions that, ideally, result in something more profound than the transactional exchange of information.

-Jeffrey Warner, director of Professional Certificate Programs at Georgetown University’s School of Continuing Studies (SCS), believes strongly in this transformative view of education, and yet there are times in his work—which involves creating, revising, and sometimes overhauling curricula—when a customer-oriented viewpoint is just what is needed.
+Jeffrey Warner, Executive Director of Professional Education at Georgetown University’s School of Continuing Studies (SCS), believes strongly in this transformative view of education, and yet there are times in his work—which involves creating, revising, and sometimes overhauling curricula—when a customer-oriented viewpoint is just what is needed.

 “We understand that the job market is changing rapidly, and the skills and competencies people need are changing with the market,” Warner said.
 “And so we’re always asking: ‘Are the learning objectives for a course or a program matching the skills and competencies needed for the job market?’”